 What independent verification means

-- the receipt
+- the record

 - the retained operational evidence